 The Pickup Report is broken up into two files (JAN-JUN, JUL-DEC) to help keep the size and usability of the file to a better scale.
 Having all twelve months in one file will lead to slower load times towards the end of the year once all the fields have been filled in and calculated.

 SUMMARY SHEET will be self-explanatory.
 You enter in the data manually for previous years, if wanted, and the data for the current year will be calculated automatically.
 Data for the six months not included in the file will have to be manually entered, unfortunately.

-DATA 2015 will be the work horse for the file.
+DATA 2018 will be the workhorse for the file.
 You begin by entering data for Day 0 (far left set of columns in blue).
 In most cases, this will be the last day prior to the start of the month (i.e. December 31st for the January Pickup Sheet.)
-You could use a different time-frame though and enter the data a week in advance or other date.
+You could use a different time-frame though and enter the data a week in advance or another date.

 The other columns are for the daily data.
 The fields in green at the top of each day are for your actual sales, so enter in the data for those fields after the night audit has finished for that night.
 The other daily data will have to be entered in at a somewhat consistent basis to make it useful.
 I suggest entering it at the same time as you do the actual data so it accounts for any walkins that are staying for multiple days.

 The blue cells at the bottom are going to be a total for the day, and days prior, so you can see the progression easily of rooms and revenue growing (hopefully!)